canonical/craft-parts/docs/explanation/filesets.rst

 Filesets
 ========

-Filesets are named collections of file paths that are used to conveniently refer to files and directories.
-Filesets are used to collect and filter the files and directories a part needs in the *stage* and *prime* steps.
+Filesets are named collections of files and directories that can be migrated between areas in the process of building a part.
+They are used to collect and filter the files and directories a part needs in the *stage* and *prime* steps.

 Specifying paths
 ----------------